freeyaers/ComfyUI-FLASepformer/README.md

 > 📖 [中文文档](README_CN.md)

-FLASepformer is a highly efficient monaural speech separation model specifically designed for long speech sequences.
-It takes a mixed speech signal containing two speakers as input and separates it into two distinct, independent speaker streams.
+ComfyUI node for FLASepformer speech separation by Alibaba DAMO Academy, splits dual-speaker mixed audio into two independent tracks.

 ---

 ## Introduction

-**FLASepformer** is an efficient time-domain speech separation model proposed by Alibaba DAMO Academy (Tongyi Lab), using the Gated Focused Linear Attention (Gated FLA) architecture.
-It reduces attention complexity from quadratic to linear with respect to sequence length, significantly lowering GPU memory usage and inference time while maintaining high separation quality.
+**FLASepformer** is a highly efficient monaural speech separation model specifically designed for long speech sequences.
+It takes a mixed speech signal containing two speakers as input and separates it into two distinct, independent speaker streams.

 This plugin wraps the FLASepformer model into a ComfyUI node, supporting:
 - Input audio of any sample rate and channel count, automatically resampled to 8kHz mono